fallwink/LZU-Auto-COVID/README.md

 ## Q&A

 *PS:* If you want to use crontab on your own Linux server to execute the auto Health Report, I recommend using [docker](#docker), otherwise please clone this repository and after installing relevant Python dependencies, adapt the path of the python program in [entrypoint.sh](entrypoint.sh).
-Set the Actions Aecrets name and value mentioned above as the environment variable respectively (In addition, add a DELAYS as the waiting time, and the value is the same requirement as that in step 6 of [usage](#usage)) to run.
+Set the Actions Secrets name and value mentioned above as the environment variable respectively (In addition, add a DELAYS as the waiting time, and the value is the same requirement as that in step 6 of [usage](#usage)) to run.

 1. How to check whether you have reported your health successfully?